Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Main Remarks

-\item Eq. \eqref{eq:45} indicates that the update $\bw(k+1)$ will become complex if any component $w_n(k)$ is negative.
+\begin{rem} \begin{enumerate} \item[] \item Rule \eqref{eq:45} indicates that the update $\bw(k+1)$ will become complex due to the presence of fractional powers if any component $w_i(k)$ is negative.
 In that case, the FNLMS algorithm will not converge at all (see, e.g., Fig. \ref{FNLMS_neg}).
-If all the weights are positive, the FNLMS will either diverge or provide no improvement over the NLMS (see, e.g., Fig. \ref{FNLMS_pos}).
+If all the weights are positive, the FNLMS will either diverge (because the update may become negative during the process as LMS update takes a zigzag path towards an optimal solution; see \cite{Haykin}) or provide no improvement over the NLMS (see, e.g., Figs. \ref{Fig3}, and the discussions in articles \cite{bershad2017comments, WS}).
+This justifies \textbf{Claim 3} in the case of the FNLMS.

-\item Eq. \eqref{eq:37} also substantiates that for negative values of $w_n$ the fractional term $\bw^{1-\nu}(k)$ will be complex.
-However, the FCLMS may converge thanks to the integral part of the update equation \eqref{eq:37} that corresponds to the CLMS algorithm.
-Nevertheless, it will converge to a high steady-state residual error generated by the fractional term (see, e.g., Fig. \ref{FCLMS}).
+\item Rule \eqref{eq:37} also substantiates that for negative values of $w_i$ the fractional term $\bw^{1-\nu}(k)$ will be complex.
+However, the FCLMS may converge owing to the integral part of the update equation \eqref{eq:37} that corresponds to the CLMS algorithm.
+Nevertheless, it will converge to a high steady-state residual error generated by the fractional term (see, e.g., Fig. \ref{Fig4}, and also Point 2 in Remark \ref{Rem1}).
+This justifies \textbf{Claim 3} in the case of the FCLMS.

-\item Interestingly, on contrary to all the theoretical discussion and equations, the pseudo-code implementation in \cite[Table 1]{CFLMS} is done by just augmenting the corresponding update equation of the CLMS by the right hand side of Eq. \eqref{eq:36} and the rest of the code remains the same.
-More specifically, there is a discrepancy between the theoretical analysis and the numerical implementation.
-However, this appears to be a blessing in disguise in some situations where the convergence of the CLMS algorithm is not stymied by the fractional part of the update equation for the FCLMS.
+\item In contrast to all the theoretical discussion, the pseudo-code implementation in \cite[Table 1]{CFLMS} is done by just augmenting the corresponding update equation of the CLMS by the right hand side of Eq. \eqref{eq:36} and the rest of the code remains the same.
+This substantiates that the objective function $J_{\rm cor}$ is actually implemented in the pseudo-code \cite[Table 1]{CFLMS}.
+More specifically, the theoretical analysis is performed using $J(\bw)$ and the numerical implementation is performed using $J_{\rm cor}(\bw)$.
+However, it appears to be favorable in some situations where the convergence of the CLMS algorithm is not stymied by the fractional part of the update equation for the FCLMS.
+This can be observed in Fig. \ref{Fig4}.
+This validates our \textbf{Claim 4}.